jnmartin84/doom64-dc/README.md

 This should take a minute or less to run depending on your processor and disk speed.

 When it is complete, you will now have the following new files in the `wadtool` directory:

     non_enemy.tex
     pow2.wad
     alt.wad

-Copy these files to the selfboot directory one level up
+Copy these files to the selfboot directory one level up:

-    cp non_enemy.tex ../selfboot
+    cp non_enemy.tex ../selfboot/vq
     cp pow2.wad ../selfboot
     cp alt.wad ../selfboot